lpar/gzipped/README.md

 For any given request at `/path/filename.ext`, if:

-  1. the client will accept gzipped content, and
+  1. There exists a file named `/path/filename.ext.(gz|bz)` (starting from the appropriate base directory), and
-  2. there exists a file named `/path/filename.ext.gz` (starting from the appropriate base directory), and
+  2. the client will accept content compressed via the appropriate algorithm, and
   3. the file can be opened,

 then the compressed file will be served as `/path/filename.ext`, with a